simondotm/nx-firebase/docs/nx-firebase-applications.md

 **And in the workspace root:**

-- A `firebase.json` (or `firebase.<appname>.json` if multiple firebase apps in the workspace) configuration file for the Firebase project, which is preset with references to the various configuration files in the application folder
+- A `firebase.json` configuration file for the Firebase application
+- This is preset with references to the various configuration files in the application folder
+- A `firebase.<appname>.json` if multiple firebase apps exist in the workspace

 **It will also generate:**